jackjliew/ai-openscale/tutorial-adv.md

 ### Provision a Machine Learning service

-- If you do not already have a Machine Learning service associated with your account, click the **Create Resource** button or the **Catalog** menu item, then filter on "Machine Learning" and click the **Machine Learning** tile:
+- [Provision a Watson Machine Learning instance](https://console.bluemix.net/catalog/services/machine-learning) if you do not already have one associated with your account:

   ![Machine Learning](images/machine_learning.png)